Abuzeid1/telegram-bot/README.md

-telegram bot to share lectures media to the students
+telegram bot to share lectures data to the students

 it is built with
 -Node.js